 But I’m used to people not seeing what I see in life and understand.

-You can still throw in your two cents worth if you want.
+You can still throw in your two cents worth on the vanity if you want.

 After all, it’s just a bathroom vanity, right?